Depression Diagnosis and Treatment

 Some people will choose different methods to try and help with their depression, which can go alongside regular therapy and medication.

 Our team at J. Flowers Health Institute aims to address all facets of any disorder that someone is struggling with.
-We take a holistic, concierge approach to diagnosis and treatment.
+We take a holistic, whole-person approach to diagnosis and treatment.

 Depression Diagnosis

-A person battling sadness needs concierge care because it allows them to receive quick access to a doctor that personally knows what they are dealing with.
+A person battling symptoms of depression would benefit from our bespoke care because it allows them to receive quick access to a doctor who personally knows what they are dealing with.
 One significant benefit is the decrease in suicide and self-harm.